 Sec.
 2 (a).
-The Commission shall consist of nine members, of whom at least two shall be Bishops, two Presbyters, and two Laymen.
+The Commission shall consist of nine members, of whom at least two shall be Bishops, two Presbyters or Deacons, and two Lay Persons.
 The Custodian of the Book of Common Prayer shall be a member ex officio of the Commission.